Food groups, nutrient recommendations, calorie control…they all come together here with the new tool to plan a healthy diet. Meet MyPlate!

 Did you catch that beans and peas are in both the vegetable group and the protein group?
 They swing both ways!
 You can count them as a protein if you don’t consume a lot of (or any) meat, or you can count them as a veggie!

 MyPlate recommends 5 ½ – 6 ½ oz equivalents per day.
 There’s that ounce equivalents again.
 For some measurements, this is easy – a 4 ounce piece of boneless, skinless chicken breast is 4 ounce equivalents.
 But what about everything else?
-Well, ¼ cup of cooked beans, ½ cup of nuts or seeds, 1 tablespoon of nut butter, and 1 egg all count is an ounce equivalent.
+Well, ¼ cup of cooked beans, ½ oz of nuts or seeds, 1 tablespoon of nut butter, and 1 egg all count is an ounce equivalent.
+Yeah…1/2 oz = 1 oz when it comes to nuts and seeds.
+I know that’s weird.
 To see recommendations for kids and an example of how much counts as one serving, click here.

 The major nutrients provided by protein foods are omega-3 and -6 fatty acids (seafood), B vitamins, iron, zinc, magnesium, and – you guessed it – protein!